 The accompanying Schedule of Expenditures of Federal Awards presents expenditures under federal financial assistance programs administered by Questar III - Board of Cooperative Educational Services, Rensselaer-Columbia-Greene Counties and is presented on the modified accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States and Local Governments, and Non-Profit Organizations.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).